 - A. When giving a written or oral personal public opinion concerning issues facing or involving the city, all council, board or commission members shall refrain from making statements on behalf of the city or the body upon which he or she serves, unless such person has explicitly been authorized by the respective body.
-When acting as, or perceived as acting as, a representative of the official body he or she represents, an individual must always uphold the approved council, board or commission point of view. - B. Any comments made by a council/board member at a meeting of another board should be assumed to be the council/board member's personal views or opinions and not the official position of the council/board unless stated otherwise. - C. Council reports are intended to communicate to other council members about meetings and information that are of value and beneficial to the body as a whole.
+When acting as, or perceived as acting as, a representative of the official body he or she represents, an individual must always uphold the approved council, board or commission point of view.
+Council, board or commission members should refrain from making or posting statements in the public or social media identifying themselves as a council, board or commission member of the city.
+Criticism of staff shall be done through the City Manager, not in the public or social media. - B. Any comments made by a council/board member at a meeting of another board should be assumed to be the council/board member's personal views or opinions and not the official position of the council/board unless stated otherwise.